-When you have had lymph nodes removed, you may have a numb feeling on the inside of your arm and sometimes it can be quite painful.
+If you have had some lymph nodes removed, you may have a numb feeling on the inside of your arm and sometimes it can be quite painful.
 It should improve with time, although some areas can occasionally remain numb.
 It is important that you do arm exercises after your operation to encourage a full range of movement back into your arm.
 These should be continued three times a day for at least six months.
-The breast care nurses and the physiotherapist will give you a leaflet explaining the exercises, before you leave hospital.
+The Breast Care Nurses and the physiotherapist will give you a leaflet explaining the exercises before you leave hospital.

-Occasionally, you may notice inflammation or signs of infection such as redness, heat, swelling or discharge (pus) from the wound.
-Please ring the breast care nurses on 01384 244065, or your GP, for advice if you notice any of these.
+Occasionally you may notice inflammation or signs of infection such as redness, heat, swelling or discharge from the wound.
+Please ring the Breast Care Nurses on 01384 244065, or your GP, for advice if you notice any of these.